deluf/deluf.github.io/content/2025/digital-signature-server.md

 {{< space 20 >}}

-This project involved the design and implementation of a secure digital signature server, a trusted third party that creates private-public key pairs, stores them and generates digital signatures on the behalf of the users - a common requirement in organizational settings where centralized key management is crucial.
+This project involved the design and implementation of a digital signature server, a trusted third party that creates private-public key pairs, stores them and generates digital signatures on the behalf of the users (a common requirement in organizational settings where centralized key management is preferred).

-The core of the project was to build a robust authentication protocol and secure communication channel without relying on existing high-level libraries like TLS:
+The core of the project was to build a robust authentication protocol and a secure communication channel without relying on existing high-level libraries like TLS:
-* **Handshake:** A secure channel is established using Elliptic-Curve Diffie-Hellman Ephemeral key exchange (X25519 curve) to ensure Perfect Forward Secrecy.
-The channel also provides confidentiality, integrity and no-replay through authenticated encryption (AES-128-GCM)
+* **Handshake:** A secure channel is established using Elliptic-Curve Diffie-Hellman Ephemeral key exchange (`X25519` curve) to ensure Perfect Forward Secrecy.
+The channel also provides confidentiality, integrity and no-replay through authenticated encryption (`AES-128-GCM`)
-* **Authentication:** The server authenticates to the client using a digital signature (ECDSA).
-Clients authenticate to the server using a username and a securely hashed password (Argon2id)
+* **Authentication:** The server authenticates to the client using a digital signature (`ECDSA`).
+Clients authenticate to the server using a username and a securely hashed password (`Argon2id`)

-Finally, a sample conversation between a client and the server was captured and analyzed using **Wireshark**, verifying that each exchanged byte conformed to the designed protocol and confirming that an eavesdropper could observe only the ciphertext.
+Finally, a sample conversation between a client and the server was captured and analyzed using **Wireshark**, verifying that each exchanged byte conformed to the designed protocol and confirming that an eavesdropper could only observe the ciphertext.

 {{< space 40 >}}